-Heli-Skiing in Italy and Ski Tours Dolomites, Monte Rosa and Monte Bianco Massifs
+Heli-skiing in Italy and ski touring Dolomites, Monte Rosa and heli-skiing in the Monte Bianco Massifs

 The heli-skiing in the Italian Alps and Dolomites can rival the best of what Canada can offer with incredible vertical descents of over 2000m!
 Some of the best heli-skiing can be found around the Monte Bianco and Monte Rosa Massifs where the hidden valleys can be wild and great fun.